FiniteStateInc/third-party-scan-ado/Marketplace.md

 All details pertaining to the execution of the extension will be recorded.
 You can review this information in the workflow execution logs, which is a helpful starting point if you encounter any errors during the extension's run.

-If you have any errors, we recommend to enabling the System diagnostics whe you run the pipeline:
+If you have any errors, we recommend to enabling the System diagnostics when you run the pipeline:

 ![System diagnostics enabled](images/screenshots/pipline_system_diagnostics.png)

-Example of the output when system diagnostics is enabled:
+Example of the output when system diagnostics are enabled:

 ![System diagnostics results](images/screenshots/pipline_system_diagnostics_result.png)